Favourable modules: Filtrations, polytopes, Newton-Okounkov bodies and flat degenerations: Representations and filtrations

 \begin{dfn} A pair $(M,\bp)$ is said to be {\it essential} if

-\end{dfn} If $(M,\bp)$ is essential, then we say that $\bp$ is an essential multi-exponent, $\bff^\bp$ is an essential monomial in $M$ and that the vector $v_M(\bp)$ is essential. \begin{dfn} We denote by ${\rm es}(M)\subset\bZ^N_{\ge 0}$ the set of essential multi-exponents. \end{dfn} \begin{rem} Since the chosen order is homogeneous and the PBW filtration is given by the total degree, if $(M,\bp)$ is essential, then $f^\bp v_M$ is non-zero in the PBW-degenerate representation $M^a$. \end{rem}
+\end{dfn} If $(M,\bp)$ is essential, then we say that $\bp$ is an essential multi-exponent, $\bff^\bp$ is an essential monomial in $M$ and we call the vector $v_M(\bp)$ an essential vector. \begin{dfn} We denote by ${\rm es}(M)\subset\bZ^N_{\ge 0}$ the set of essential multi-exponents for the module $M$. \end{dfn} \begin{rem} Since the chosen order is homogeneous and the PBW filtration is given by the total degree, if $(M,\bp)$ is essential, then $f^\bp v_M$ is non-zero in the PBW degenerate representation $M^a$. \end{rem}